Anas-Bdev/Namaa-Backend/README.md

 ## ⚠️ Important Note

 - 🚧 This project is still under active development
-- Core backend architecture is stable and implemented
+- Core backend architecture is stable and fully implemented
-- Some domain features are still in progress
+- Some domain-specific features are still in progress
-- Do NOT commit real secrets or API keys
+- Do not commit real secrets or API keys

 ---